pierrediedhiou/cybersecurity-journey/glossary.md

 - **RSA** — A widely used asymmetric encryption algorithm that enables secure data transmission over insecure channels, based on the mathematical difficulty of factoring large prime numbers
+- **Rainbow Table** — A precomputed lookup table of hash values to plaintext passwords, used to quickly crack password hashes
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction